joselcaguilar/terraformHoL19/README.md

-## Exercise 2 - Generate Log Analyticss workspace
+## Exercise 2 - Generate Log Analytics workspace

 In this exercise, we will create the configuration files needed to generate a **Log Analytics Workspace**.
 You will need to create all the configuration files from scratch.

+## Exercise 3 (BONUS) - Create blueprint

+If you have already finished the previous exercises, you are prepared to create your first blueprint, being blueprint a set of modules.

+The goal of this exercise is to create a blueprint that generates a Resource Group, a Log Analytics Workspace and a Key Vault which sends its logs to the Log Analytics Workspace via diagnostic setting.